gusztavvargadr/packer/README.md

 This repository contains [Packer] templates for creating Windows and Ubuntu images in various development scenarios.

 > [!IMPORTANT]
-> The templates have been upgraded from Packer's legacy JSON format to use the newer [HCL format][PackerJSONToHCL], resulting in breaking changes in the image build proces.
+> The [templates have been upgraded][PackerJSONToHCL] from Packer's legacy JSON format to use the newer HCL format, resulting in breaking changes in the image build proces.
 >
 > To upgrade your fork or other customizations to the newer HCL format, please follow the documentation on [contributing].
 Feature updates and bug fixes will be available only in this version in the future.
 >